mordv/mnswpr/readme.md

 ```
 Usage: mnswpr

+Press h to show game controls.

 Options:
+  --fullscreen, -F
+        Run game in fullscreen.

-  --legacy, -L
+  --legacy, -L  (or press l)
         Legacy mode.
 Use this if your terminal doesn't support emojis

-  --center, -C
-        Align the field to the center of the terminal

   --quick [b|i|e|width,height,mines], -Q [b|i|e|width,height,mines]
         Start game directly with one of the difficulties: [b|i|e]
 	or a custom field: [width(5-50),height(5-25),mines(1-width*height*0.6)]